dimitris4000/golang101/cheatsheet/README.md

 * Go was created by Google and release about 10 years ago.
 In order to run on their servers and focused on code readability.
 * Use `go fmt` to format/lint your code (or `goimports` which also takes care of your imports)
 * Go is compiled language which generates platform-specific binaries.
 * Go is statically typed.
-That means that the compiler knows at compile-time the types of our variables and and
+That means that the compiler knows at compile-time the types of our variables and
 	1. can perform checks on them to verify our code
 	2. can optimize for memory usage
 * "Tabs or Spaces?"
 Go uses tabs to indent your code (this is imposed by `go fmt`)

-## Variables/Constants
+## The typical "Hello world!"
 ```
 package main